OnboardingETHCR/Testing-Onboarding/modulo2-glosario.md

 - **Rollup**: A type of L2 that aggregates many off-chain transactions and posts them as one on-chain.

+- **Bridge**: A protocol that allows users to move assets between different blockchains or layers (e.g., Mainnet to Layer 2).
+Bridges are essential for interoperability, but require caution due to potential security risks.

+- **Fork**: A change in Ethereum’s protocol rules.
+Forks can be soft (backward-compatible) or hard (resulting in chain splits).
+Major upgrades like “The Merge” were implemented via forks.

 ---

 ### 📲 Applications and Tokens